-And somehow this year I ended up making a cookie with oatmeal and coconut.
-It wasn’t actually my idea.
 The recipe is from Sara Moulton.
 The key difference is she rolls them into 36 balls and adds 3 jelly beans on top of each one.
 Sorry, Sara, I don’t have time to count out 108 jelly beans.
 I went with the dump, mix and spread bar cookie method.

 I am not sure which flavor makes these taste the best: the coconut, the vanilla (1 tablespoon!) or the jelly beans.
 I might need to taste another 5-6 to be sure.

 Coconut Oatmeal Jelly Bean Cookies use up those extra jelly beans with this delicious crunchy cookie bar loaded with oats and unsweetened coconut.

 - 1/2 teaspoon baking soda

 - 1/2 teaspoon salt

 - 1 1/2 cup old fashioned oats or quick cooking rolled oats